Eliminate Gum Disease with Scaling and Root Planing Treatment

 Do your gums feel tender while brushing?
 Does flossing make your gums bleed?
 If you answered yes to either of these questions, you may require scaling and root planing for the treatment of gum disease.
-Dr. Mark Moffitt and Dr. Chan Wilkhu perform non-surgical periodontal treatments at their dental office in Merritt Island, FL.
+Dr. Chan Wilkhu, Dr. Don Cork, and Dr. Steven Schmid perform non-surgical periodontal treatments at their dental office in Merritt Island, FL.
 Together, these skilled dentists have several decades of experience.
-Dr. Wilkhu and Dr. Moffitt regularly participate in continuing education programs to ensure they are proficient in the most recent and least invasive dental treatments and services.
+Our dentists regularly participate in continuing education programs to ensure they are proficient in the most recent and least invasive dental treatments and services.

 Gum disease is caused by the presence of plaque and bacteria on your teeth and gums.
 As bacteria grow, gum tissue can become inflamed.
 Over time, inflamed and swollen gums can recede from the teeth, eventually resulting in tooth loss.